cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Note that with these definitions the scalar\_mult function operates on a decoded point \_g and returns an encoded point, while the scalar\_mult\_vfy(y,X) function operates on a scalar and an encoded point X.

-## CPace suites on curves in Short-Weierstrass representation {#weierstrass}
+## CPace group objects for curves in Short-Weierstrass representation {#CPaceWeierstrass}
 In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form as considered in
 {{IEEE1363}}.
+For defining the group object G needed for executing the CPace protocol, the domain parameters of the elliptic curve and a G.encode\_to\_curve(str) function need to be chosen.
+All the encode\_to\_curve methods from {{!I-D.irtf-cfrg-hash-to-curve}}
+are suitable for CPace, while it is RECOMMENDED to use the nonuniform variants of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

-From the {{IEEE1363}} a very commonly used standard is the ECKAS-DH1 procedure which is e.g. used in the TLS protocol family.
+The specification in this section closely follows the ECKAS-DH1 method from {{IEEE1363}} as it is implemented as subcomponent of the TLS protocol family.
 The procedures from {{IEEE1363}} rely on encodings specified in {{SEC1}}.
 Commonly used curve groups are specified in {{SEC2}} and
 {{?RFC5639}}.
 A typical representative of such a Short-Weierstrass curve is NIST-P256.

-Domain parameter verification according to {{IEEE1363}} SHALL be integrated into the agreement of the CPace cipher suite between the two parties.

-In the procedures specified in this section we follow existing encoding practices from {{SEC1}} where group elements are represented by big-endian encodings of the x- and y-coordinates.
+The encodings from {{SEC1}} represent group elements as big-endian strings.
 From the different alternative methods described in {{SEC1}}, the uncompressed full-coordinate encoding SHOULD be used for CPace.

-Point verification for this ecosystem is described in Annex A.16.10. of {{IEEE1363}}.
+CPoint verification for this ecosystem is described in Annex A.16.10. of {{IEEE1363}}.

-For Diffie-Hellman protocols, the standard
-{{IEEE1363}} specifies an ECSVDP-DH method which either returns "error" or the x-coordinate of the Diffie-Hellman shared secret.
+For Diffie-Hellman protocols, the standard {{IEEE1363}} specifies an ECSVDP-DH method which either returns "error" or the x-coordinate of the
+Diffie-Hellman shared secret.

 {{IEEE1363}} allows for both, curves of prime and non-prime order.
 However, for the procedures described in this section any suitable group MUST BE of prime order.

-In this paragraph we use the following notation.
+In this paragraph we use the following notation for defining the group object G.

 - With G.group\_order we denote the order of the elliptic curve which MUST BE a prime.

 - With G.is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
 This G.is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- With G.encode\_to\_curve(str) we denote a chosen mapping function defined in {{!I-D.irtf-cfrg-hash-to-curve}}.
+- With G.encode\_to\_curve(str) we denote the chosen mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
 I.e. a function that maps octet string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

 - G.DSI denotes a domain-separation identifier string.
 G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{!I-D.irtf-cfrg-hash-to-curve}}.
 E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_" on curve NIST-P384 the resulting value SHALL BE G.DSI = "CPaceP384\_XMD:SHA-384\_SSWU\_NU\_".

-Using this notation the CPace functions are defined as follows.
+Using the above definitions, the CPace functions required for the group object G are defined as follows.

 - G.sample\_scalar() SHALL return a value between 1 and (G.group\_order - 1).
 The value sampling MUST BE uniformly random.
 It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a uniform value between 1 and (G.group\_order - 1).